axdyv/PANW-Mood-Journal/README.md

 3. Slang/Emojis/Typos: "supa mid day ngl, brain frieddd"
 4. Long-form journaling: Sentences that are closer to a paragraph in length.

-To address this, I moved to a **semantic vector embedding + centroid inference approach**.
+To address this, the project began as a zero-shot classification + HuggingFace transformer approach and transitioned to a **semantic vector embedding + centroid inference approach**.

 ---
 ## 🤓 Methodology